-The main exclusion principle is that of External Limits on Scope.
+The main exclusion principle is that of Acknowledgement to Environmental Limitations.
 These comprise of protocols or standards which are pre-requisites to the Label Generation Rulesets.
 All further principles are in fact subsumed under these limitations but have been spelt out separately for the sake of clarity.

-4.1.2.1 External Limits on Scope:
+4.1.2.1 Acknowledgement to Environment Limitations: